 100% success rate with MDEL and MDL applications

 Obtaining a Medical Device Establishment License (MDEL) can be costly.
 The cost of getting an MDEL will depend on various factors, including the classification of your medical device and the complexity of your application.
-The application fee for a Class I MDEL is currently $1,160, while the application fee for a Class II to IV MDEL is $4,640.
+The application fee for a Class I MDEL is set by Health Canada and increases annually indexed to inflation., while the application fee for a Class II to IV MDEL is varies by class and also increases annually.
 In addition to the application fee, additional costs may be associated with regulatory compliance, such as clinical trials, product testing, and quality system development.
-Budgeting for the high cost of obtaining an MDEL is essential when planning to bring a medical device to the Canadian market.
+Budgeting for the cost of obtaining an MDEL is essential when planning to bring a medical device to the Canadian market.

 Health Canada can issue two types of Medical Device Establishment Licenses (MDEL).
 The first type is a Class I MDEL, given to companies that import, distribute, or sell low-risk medical devices.
 The second type is a Class II to IV MDEL, issued to companies that import, distribute, or sell medium- to high-risk medical devices.
 The classification of medical devices is based on their level of risk.
 Medium- to high-risk devices, such as pacemakers and artificial joints, are classified as Class II to IV devices.
 Low-risk devices, such as bandages and tongue depressors, are classified as Class I devices.